BlackoutBo/Data-Analytics-Power-BI-Report/README.md

 ### Customers Table
 Customer data was adjusted to combine both first and last names into a single column.
 Unneeded columns were deleted.

-All columns from each table were renamed to align with Power BI naming conventions.
+All columns from each table were renamed to align with Power BI naming conventions
+#

-##
+## Milestone 3 - Complete
+In this Milestone, I created a data model for this Power BI project.
+A Date table was created to act as a basis for time intelligence in my Data Model.
+From here, using a star-based schema and one-to-many relationships in a single filter direction, I established relationships between key tables.

+Following this I created measures that will support my analysis encompassing metrics like total orders, revenue, and quarter-based performance indicators.
+I also established data and geography hierarchies.
+#